bwoodill/BT_VESC/README.md

 You are responsible for reviewing and testing anything in this repo before using.

 # Added Features
--Increased ERPM speed limit to 6000.
+* Increased ERPM speed limit to 6000.
--Added an additional speed (Speed 9).
+* Added an additional speed (Speed 9).
-  This can be set in terminal with $S9 and $L9.
+  * This can be set in terminal with $S9 and $L9.
 Default is speed9 5500 and limit9 29.
--Increased Limit to 30 amp from 23 amp.
+* Increased Limit to 30 amp from 23 amp.
--Increase Motor current max to 49 amp from 40 amp.
+* Increase Motor current max to 49 amp from 40 amp.
--Changed defaults (Use Safety 0, Disp Rot 0).
+* Changed defaults (Use Safety 0, Disp Rot 0).
--Added feature where three clicks will go to jump speed.
+* Added feature where three clicks will go to jump speed.
-  This can be set in termina with $J to control new jump speed setting.
+  * This can be set in terminal with $J to control new jump speed setting.
 The default is 6.
--Added feature where four clicks enables cruise control.
+* Added feature where four clicks enables cruise control.
-  Clicking once (holding or releasing) will cancel cruise.
+  * Clicking once (holding or releasing) will cancel cruise.
 Any additional clicks are processed after disabling cruise control.
-For example with cruise on, clicking twice and holding the second one results in cruise turning off and shifting down.
+For example: with cruise on, clicking twice and holding the second one results in cruise turning off and shifting down.

 ## Prerequisites